Reading signatures of supermassive binary black holes in pulsar timing array observations: Abstract

 \section{Abstract}

-We find the inferred properties of the putative gravitational wave background in the second data release of the European Pulsar Timing Array (EPTA) to be in better agreement with theoretical expectations under the improved noise model.
-In particular, if the gravitational wave background is from supermassive black hole binaries, the observed gravitational wave emission is the dominant source of the binary energy loss, with no evidence of environmental effects, eccentric orbits, or an overabundance of sources.
-Our improved noise model addresses the misspecification of noise priors which impacts the inference of temporal correlations of the background.
-We also find evidence for epoch-correlated temporally-uncorrelated (white) noise which has a stronger impact on the measurement in the presence of Hellings-Downs correlations of the background.
+We find the inferred properties of the putative gravitational wave background in the second data release of the European Pulsar Timing Array to be in better agreement with theoretical expectations under the improved noise model.
+In particular, our improved noise models show consistency of the background's strain spectral index with the value of $-2/3$, favoring the population of supermassive black hole binaries as the origin of the background.
+Our results further suggest that the observed gravitational wave emission is the dominant source of the binary energy loss, with no evidence of environmental effects or eccentric orbits.
+At the reference gravitational wave frequency of $\text{yr}^{-1}$, we also find a lower power-law strain amplitude of the background than in previous data analyses.
+This mitigates some of the tensions of the strain amplitude with the expected number density and mass scale of binaries discussed in the literature.
+However, we show that it is mostly affected by strong covariance of the amplitude and the strain spectral index at $\text{yr}^{-1}$, whereas the strain amplitude at $0.1~\text{yr}^{-1}$ and the strain amplitude at $\text{yr}^{-1}$ assuming a fixed spectral index of $-2/3$ remains unaffected.
+Our results highlight the importance of accurate noise models for correctly inferring properties of the gravitational wave background.